VICKYPATIL2525/task-tracker-web-flask-app/README.md

 # College Todo App

-A simple and intuitive web-based todo application built with Flask.
-Organize your tasks using the Eisenhower Matrix (Important/Urgent prioritization) with user authentication and Excel export capabilities.
+A simple and intuitive task organizer using Eisenhower Matrix, web-based application built with Flask.
+(Important/Urgent prioritization) with user authentication and Excel export capabilities.

 ## Features